varga0725/FitBot/VERCEL.md

 ### Step 1: Push Your Project to a Git Repository

-If you haven't already, make sure your local FitBot project is pushed to a remote repository on GitHub, GitLab, or Bitbucket.
+If you haven't already, make sure your local FitBot project, including the new `vercel-build.sh` file, is pushed to a remote repository on GitHub, GitLab, or Bitbucket.

 ### Step 2: Import Project on Vercel